liveinaus/SS-Config-Generator/README.md

 - [ ] Set a default Method
 - [ ] Quick Share function (email or wechat)
 - [x] Fix 404 SS schema page to https://shadowsocks.org/doc/configs.html

-## Getting Started

-This is a static web application, you can download the zip file, extract it, then open index.html in the browser

-You can also find a demo at [Github Pages](https://liveinaus.github.io/SS-Config-Generator/)

 ## Built With